Last updated on August 5th, 2019 at 11:53 am

 There are other people, like me, who are just passing through.

-It’s a different way of thinking about making a living, and I’ve had some interesting conversations with my coworkers as they exit the scene.
+It’s a different way of thinking about making a living, and I’ve had some interesting conversations with my coworkers as they exit.
 On Friday, someone came by my desk to say goodbye because he’d just been laid off.

 But then he said he looks on the bright side.
 “I used to be part of the rat race, but now that I’m not anymore I realize that even if you come out on top of the rat race, you’re still a rat.”